Effective Date: October 26, 2016

 Whenever possible, all expenses must be charged to an employee’s corporate credit card.

-For more information, see Rules and Procedures on Employee Individual Corporate Credit Cards.
+For more information, see Rule on Employee Expense Cards.

 All expense claims submitted under this Policy and its related Rules, Procedures and Directives are subject to random verification of compliance on a quarterly basis.